temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 At the end of this exercise you will be able to:

-1. Download from online online repositories of geographic data
+1. Download from online repositories of geographic data
 2. Identify a spatial layer's coordinate system
 3. Change the display projection of a data frame
 4. Reproject spatial data